raycast/extensions/extensions/folder-bomb/README.md

 # Move File out

-Quickly take files out and move them to directory where parent folder is located.
+Takes selected content from Finder and moves it to the directory where parent folder is located.

 **Command**:

-- **Move File out**: Move File out of the parent folder.
+- **Move File out**: Takes selected content and moves it to the parent directory.
-- **Copy File out**: Copy File out of the parent folder.
+- **Copy File out**: Copies selected content to the parent directory.